|

-Working through Cultural Differences
+Working Through Cultural Differences

-These encouraging words from Dr. James Duren come from his experience in over 30 years of cross-cultural ministry.
+"Love will always find a way to build a bridge of love and concern with your ethnic neighbors, even though cultural mistakes are made."
+(1)These encouraging words from Dr. James Duren come from his experience in over 30 years of cross-cultural ministry.
 Dr. Duren recommends that before we begin our work, we consider the following advice, orginally written for candidates preparing for foreign service:

 "If we are going to deal with people as people in a culture that is vastly different from our own, we have to come to fundamental realization that people are different from society to society, and to do this we are going to have to make the major move to change.